keikai/keikai-tutorial/readme.md

 Then Keikai server should start up successfully at `localhost:8888`

-# Keikai Server Options (optional)
+## Keikai Server Options (optional)
-## With different port and address
-`./keikai  —port=9999 —address=192.168.1.1`

-## Help
-For other options, you can check with the command:
+For complete options, you can check with the command:

 `./keikai --help`

-# How to Run This Project
+### Start with different port and address
+`./keikai  -—port=9999 -—address=192.168.1.1`

+# Start an application server
-Now that the Keikai server is up and running, it is time to run the tutorial project.
-You can run this project with a Gradle or Maven wrapper without installing anything in advance (those wrappers will install required files for you).
+You can start this project on a built-in application server with a Gradle or Maven wrapper without installing anything in advance (those wrappers will download and install required files for you).
 Just run the following command in your command line interface:

 ##  Linux / Mac